Site Title Image

 Class Passive Starting Skills

-Archer You draw your bow 20% faster.
+Archer You move 20% faster while drawing a bow.
 Archery, Alchemy, Light Armor, One-handed, Smithing

 Barbarian Power attacks deal 50% extra damage to enemies who are power attacking, drawing a bow, or casting a spell.
 Two-handed, Archery, Hand to Hand, Light Armor, Smithing